Abishekvit/NETFLIX_CLONE/README.md

 ## 📃 License

 This project is for educational and demo purposes only.
-It is **not** affiliated wit
+It is **not** affiliated with or endorsed by Netflix Inc.